-Documentation must describe the covered activities performed.
+When billing based on time, documentation must describe the covered activities performed.
 Generalized statements, such as "provided care coordination" aren't acceptable.

-Examples of services that cannot be included in the time used to determine the level of E/M service, include but are not limited to:
+Examples of services that can't be included in the time used to determine the level of E/M service, include but are not limited to:

-- The performance of other services that are reported separately.
-See Separately Billable Services, - Travel, - Teaching that is general and not limited to discussion that is required for the management of a specific patient, - Discussion of L&I claims process with the patient/family/caregiver.
+- The performance of other services that can be reported separately.
+See Separately Billable Services, - Travel, - Teaching that is general and not limited to a discussion that is required for the management of a specific worker, - Discussions of the L&I claims process with the worker/family/caregiver.